-Infraspinatus – The infraspinatus is one of the rotator cuff muscles along with the supraspinatus, teres minor, and subscapularis.
-These muscles help to aid in the mobility and stability of the shoulder joint.
-The infraspinatus assists in external rotation of the shoulder joint, scaption, and lateral rotation of the humerus.
+Infraspinatus – The infraspinatus is a rotator cuff muscle like the supraspinatus, teres minor, and subscapularis.
+Collectively, they provide stability to the glenohumeral or shoulder joint.
+Infraspinatus is responsible for external rotation of the shoulder joint, scaption, and lateral rotation of the humerus.

-Latissimus Dorsi – The latissimus dorsi or lats for short is a broad, flat muscle that spans the lower posterior thorax.
-It works with the teres major and pectoralis major to adduct and medially rotate the humerus, and it helps to extend the humerus with help from the teres major and the sternal head of pectoralis major.
-The lats are also involved in moving the trunk forward and upward when the arms are positioned overhead.
+Latissimus Dorsi – The latissimus dorsi or lats is a large muscle in the back that, when developed can look like bat wings when flexed.
+It along with the teres major and pectoralis major adduct and medially rotate the humerus, and contribute to other functions.
+When the arms are placed overhead the lats help to move the trunk forward and upward.

-Teres Major – The teres major is a thick muscle of the shoulder joint that medially rotates and adducts the arm and stabilizes the shoulder joint.
-Unlike the teres minor, it’s not a rotator cuff muscle.
+Teres Major – The teres major is a thick muscle in the shoulder joint that medially rotates and adducts (pulls arms in toward center of the body) the arm and stabilizes the shoulder joint.
+However, unlike the teres minor, it’s not one of the rotator cuff muscles.

-Teres Minor – The teres minor is a rotator cuff muscle that, along with the other rotator cuff muscles functions to stabilize the glenohumeral joint.
-Its specific function is lateral, or external, rotation of the arm at the shoulder.
+Teres Minor – The teres minor is a rotator cuff muscle that assists the other rotators in stabilizing the glenohumeral joint.
+Although it specifically contributes to lateral, or external rotation of the arm at the shoulder.

 Whether you’re competing in a CrossFit event or you just like the challenge that comes with rope climbs, we can vouch for the versatility of this functional and fun activity.
 It’s not for everyone as you do need to be decently strong overall, however, the technique can be easy to learn with practice and doing progressions, and many find it to be very rewarding too.
 Plus, there are many beneficial variations that we included in this in-depth guide.